Last Updated on

 Chris summarizes the article:

-You will not be able to generate a significant amount of traffic to your artist blog by only posting art you have for sale.
+You will not be able to generate a significant amount of traffic to your artist blog by only posting artwork you have for sale.

-Of course, you will want to produce articles that showcase your artwork, but you will need more do more if you want people to visit your artist website.
+Of course, you will want to publish articles that showcase your artwork, but you will need more do more if you want people to visit your artist website.

-What comes easy to you but is difficult to others?
+- What comes naturally to you, but is difficult for others?

-You will need to take some time and decide what you would like to focus on that can relate to your art.
+Decide what you would like to focus on that relates to your artwork and art business.

 Maybe you are an expert in decorating homes and home decor.

-There will be a ton of evergreen you could write that would help people learn how to decorate their home.
+There will be a ton of evergreen content you could write about that would help people.
 Within those articles, you could plug your artwork just like I did at the top of this post.

 Maybe you specialize in painting animals.